-Section 28.4.3 describes how to create stub classes.
-Section 28.4.1 describes how to use stub classes.
+Section 29.1.2 explains how you should choose between creating stub classes or creating an annotated library.
+Section 29.3.3 describes how to create stub classes.
+Section 29.3.1 describes how to use stub classes.
 These sections illustrate stub classes via the example of creating a @Interned-annotated version of java.lang.String.
 You don't need to repeat these steps to handle java.lang.String for the Interning Checker, but you might do something similar for a different class and/or checker.

-28.4.1 Using a stub file
+29.3.1 Using a stub file